Analysis | The covid conspiracy theorist inside the White House (press corps)

 After it prompted a lot of outcry (and no small amount of head-scratching), Robinson deleted that tweet.
 But others in the same vein remain.
 For example:

 This idea that the vaccines contain the compound “luciferase” has been debunked in every sense that Robinson is trying to deploy it.
-The “lucifer” in “luciferase” is from the Latin words meaning “light” and “carry” — because it’s the compound that causes bioluminescence in fireflies, among other things.
-Because it gives off light, the compound is useful in medicine, allowing doctors to detect things like vaccine response more quickly than with blood tests.
+The “lucifer” in “luciferase” is from the Latin words meaning “light” and “carry” — because it’s the compound that causes bioluminescence in organisms including fireflies.
+Because it gives off light, the compound is useful in medicine, allowing doctors to observe phenomena such as vaccine response more quickly than with blood tests.
 Some testing for the coronavirus vaccine used luciferase in trials, but it is not present in the final vaccines.

 Regardless, it has nothing to do with Lucifer, a name often used to refer to the Devil in Christian theology — except that Lucifer’s name, too, stems from the Latin for “light” and “carry,” again as a function of the stories told about his emergence.
-(In the Book of Luke, Jesus Christ says he saw the Devil “fall like lightning from Heaven.”)
-Suggesting that luciferase is somehow related to Lucifer is like suggesting that a bibliography is religious because it shares the same root as “bible.”
+(In the Book of Luke, Christ says he saw the Devil “fall like lightning from heaven.”)
+Suggesting that luciferase is somehow related to Lucifer is like suggesting that a bibliography is religious because it has the same root as “bible.”

 None of this matters to Robinson, not that this was debunked months ago or that her source for the most recent claim was a Twitter account with 100 followers named “thetruthiseek1.”
 (That account, too, is less popular than Biden.)
 It doesn’t matter to her that there’s no “mark of the beast” in the vaccines, either bioluminescent or, as she’d previously speculated, using a “quantum dot tattoo.”
 What matters to Robinson is that she stoke the idea that the federal government is acting in opposition to conservative Christian culture, a culture that she overtly states should be the exclusive root of American society.

 That “Dear Christians:” formulation in her tweets is common.
 She’s informing that group in particular about the dangers of scary Halloween decorations or drag queens reading stories at libraries.
-But mostly she’s warning the group about persecution and politics, like George Soros influencing elections in Virginia.
+But, mostly, she’s warning the group about persecution and politics, like George Soros influencing elections in Virginia.

 Her pinned tweet, the one she wants you to see first when you visit her Twitter page, reads: “The pandemic is to force you to get the vaccine.
 The vaccine is to force you to get the vaccine passport.
 The vaccine passport is to force you into the social credit system.
 The social credit system is to force you into obeying the government.”
 That’s Emerald Robinson’s lens for the moment, the one that she brings into the White House briefing room, where she poses questions to Psaki.